maxwu/selenide-genre-clawer/README.md

 # selenide-toy
-A practice project with selenide
+A practice project with Selenide (a selenium based web test lib but more friendly and concise)

+## Targets